maurovm/thesis_template/README.md

 ## Requirements

-There are several options for writing in LaTex, including online versions such as Overleaf.
+There are several options for writing in LaTeX, including online versions such as Overleaf.
 I don't recommend Overleaf, as you will be writing long documents with several figures, tables and other elements.
 In my experience, having LaTeX installed locally in your computer is a better option.